lkmnch/Txt2BPMN/README.md

-# text-to-bpmn
+# Txt2BPMN
-This is a Tool to generate bpmn-diagrams from business process descriptions with the help of LLMs
+This is a Tool to generate bpmn-diagrams from business process descriptions with the use of the OpenAI LLM gpt-4o-mini.